 The Cohort-based Higher Education Participation (CHEP) measure identifies first-time participation in Higher Education by age, gender, region, and level and mode of study.

-CHEP replaces the previous Higher Education Initial Participation (HEIP) measure that had been published by DfE (and former Departments) since 2004.
+CHEP replaced the Higher Education Initial Participation (HEIP) measure, which had been published by DfE (and former Departments) since 2004.

-The denominator used for the CHEP measure is pupils who attended state-funded schools and special schools in England at age 15 as recorded in the School Census.
+The denominator used for the CHEP measure is pupils who attended state schools and all special schools (including non-maintained special schools) in England at age 15 as recorded in the School Census.
 The numerator is calculated by identifying pupils who progressed to UK Higher Education (Levels 4 and above) in the years following their schooling.

 The measures are calculated using matched data.
 This matches the National Pupil Database (NPD) to the Education and Skills Funding Agency (ESFA) Individualised Learner Record (ILR) and the Higher Education Statistics Agency (HESA) Student Record and Alternative Provider Student Record.
 This allows pupils to be tracked from English schools at age 15 to higher education (HE) at older ages.